 - Washing and drying the hands frequently means the hand’s skin cell turnover rate is high.
 Eventually, this brings deep-seated Melanin to the skin surface

 - If a lot of melanin has accumulated over time and comes to the skin’s surface, the skin will appear freckled with dark spots which can be called age spots, sunspots or liver spots

 Can hand cream with SPF help stop hand ageing?

 Age spots on the hands are a permanent sign of skin damage and are very difficult to reverse.
 Age spots will look darker in sunny conditions and applying an anti-ageing hand cream with SPF will not only help to prevent further age spots from appearing, it will also help to reduce the visibility of patches of hand pigmentation.

-Applying an SPF hand cream will also mean that the skin has less need to overproduce Melanin which could later rise to the surface and become an age spot.
+Applying an SPF hand cream can also keep hands looking young as it will also mean that the skin has less need to overproduce Melanin which could later rise to the surface and become an age spot.

 Do you drive?
 Look at your right hand and compare it to your left, does it have more age spots?
 UV light travels through windows and if you have been holding your hands at 10 and 2 on the steering wheel, your right hand may have borne the brunt of sun damage whilst driving.
 To keep the hands protected as you drive, keep an SPF hand cream in a cool, dark glove box and apply it to both hands before you set off on your journey.

 Does hand sanitiser cause hands to look older?